Executive functions: Future directions

 Other important evidence for executive functions processes in the prefrontal cortex have been described.
 One widely cited review article emphasizes the role of the medial part of the PFC in situations where executive functions are likely to be engaged – for example, where it is important to detect errors, identify situations where stimulus conflict may arise, make decisions under uncertainty, or when a reduced probability of obtaining favourable performance outcomes is detected.
 This review, like many others, highlights interactions between medial and lateral PFC, whereby posterior medial frontal cortex signals the need for increased executive functions and sends this signal on to areas in dorsolateral prefrontal cortex that actually implement control.
 Yet there has been no compelling evidence at all that this view is correct, and, indeed, one article showed that patients with lateral PFC damage had reduced ERNs (a putative sign of dorsomedial monitoring/error-feedback) – suggesting, if anything, that the direction of flow of the control could be in the reverse direction.
 Another prominent theory emphasises that interactions along the perpendicular axis of the frontal cortex, arguing that a 'cascade' of interactions between anterior PFC, dorsolateral PFC, and premotor cortex guides behaviour in accordance with past context, present context, and current sensorimotor associations, respectively.

 Recent research on network energy in brain functional connectivity reveals that energy is selectively allocated to relevant brain networks during cognitive tasks.
 Canonical networks involved in executive functions, such as the prefrontal cortex in working memory tasks, exhibit efficient network organization, requiring a smaller share of energy.

 Advances in neuroimaging techniques have allowed studies of genetic links to executive functions, with the goal of using the imaging techniques as potential endophenotypes for discovering the genetic causes of executive function.

+A 2025 research suggests that executive functions are influenced by dynamic interactions between internal goals and external environmental factors, suggesting executive control to be flexible and adaptive instead of fixed.
+The research finds cognitive flexibility to vary in performance depending on the task and environmental context.